TelegramMessenger/MTProxy/README.md

 The secret has this format: `ee` + `<secret>` + `<domain> (in hex format)`

 When using this protocol, all others are disabled.
-Also, it is not recommended to set the value for workers for better replay protection.
+Also, it is not recommended to set the value of workers for better replay protection.

 ## Systemd example configuration
 1. Create systemd service file (it's standard path for the most Linux distros, but you should check it before):